How Much Catnip Can I Give My Cat – How Much Is Too Much?

 Catnip bubbles work like any typical bubbles you'd blow (think back to childhood summers).
 However, they are infused with nepetalactone extract, so when they pop, they release a burst of catnip pleasure for your pet.
 This is a great product because it lets you get in on the fun with your cat and take a hands-on role in their playtime!

-Final Thoughts – How Much Catnip To Give a Cat
+Final Thoughts – How Much Catnip Can I Give My Cat

-So, now we know that you shouldn't fret about how much catnip to give a cat.
+So, now we know that you shouldn't fret about how much catnip you should give your cat.
 It is a safe and natural compound that both felines and humans have enjoyed for centuries.
 The worst side effects that could come from catnip are fatigue and a mild upset stomach.
 However, these only occur if your cat eats a large amount of the herb itself.

 Most catnip products don't require you to measure them, and your cat will naturally control their catnip intake because their body only reacts to it in short bursts.
 Bottom line: catnip is for fun, and nothing needs to get in the way of your cat's enjoyment.
 Check out our pet store today to further support your pet's overall wellness.